Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we experimentally evaluate our methodology in several scenarios.
-After discussing the experimental setup in Section \ref{ssec:setup}, we investigate the performance of network-aware learning in Section \ref{ssec:baseline}.
-Then, we examine the effects of network characteristics, structure, and dynamics on our methodology in Sections \ref{ssec:parameters} to \ref{ssec:movement}.
+In this section, we experimentally evaluate our methodology.
+After discussing the setup in Sec.\ref{ssec:setup}, we investigate the performance of network-aware learning in Sec. \ref{ssec:baseline}.
+Then, we examine the effects of network characteristics, structure, and dynamics on our methodology in Sec. \ref{ssec:parameters} to \ref{ssec:movement}.